June-phy/off-resonance-EPG-MT/README.md

-# Pulsed Off-Resonance MT with Intrinsic Blood Suppression - Simulation Code
+# Pulsed Off-Resonance MT with Intrinsic Blood Suppression - EPG-MT code

 This repository contains MATLAB simulation code for the paper: